MarsUniversity/ece387-robotics/docs/handouts/syllabus/syllabus.md

 ## Grades

-The letter grades for this class follow the standard ECE cutoffs.

 | Grade        | Grade        |
 |--------------|--------------|
 | 90 < A < 100 | 74 < C+ < 77 |